Frequently Asked Questions

 For best results when fertilizing dragon fruit:

-1. Split application: Since dragon fruit has shallow roots (15-30 cm deep), split fertilizer applications to prevent leaching.
+1. Split application: Since dragon fruit has shallow roots (6 inches deep), split fertilizer applications to prevent leaching.

-2. Organic fertilizer: Apply generously at the base of the post, mixing it into the soil.
+2. Organic fertilizer: Apply generously at the base of the post, mixing it into the top soil.

 3. Inorganic fertilizer: Place 5-8 centimeters away from the plant's base to avoid direct contact.